To fully explore my transition from Christian fundamentalism to atheism would require an

 Another Paradigm Shift, Through Writing Sci-Fi

-My first paradigm shift, as seen above, was from (A) believing in God based
+My first paradigm shift (above) took me from believing in God based

-on the Bible to (B) believing in a god not based on the Bible.
-I should mention here
+on the Bible to believing in a god not based on the Bible.
+Part of that

-While still in Bible college in the early 1990s, I worked on a draft (called “Draft 5”
+While still in Bible college in the early 1990s, I wrote a new draft of “Wesley’s

 “There were a few written laws, drawn up by Jef’s staff, and tempered by